elisa-laviolette/archeosync/README.md

 4. Configure the next values for objects and features
 5. Click OK to create QField projects for each selected recording area

+**Project Naming**: When a level is defined, QField project names will be the display name of the recording area followed by '_' and the content of the Next level column.
+For example: "Test Area_A" or "Excavation Site_Level 1".
+If no level is defined, only the recording area name is used.

 ### Import Data

 1. Go to **Plugins > ArcheoSync > Import Data**